Friday December 8, 2023

 Why Did Congress Pass a Gift Tax?

-As a result, Congress determined that it needed to pass a gift tax in order to make the estate tax effective.
-Now, even if a person makes gifts on their death-bed the tax will be payable on the transfer to children.
+As a result, Congress determined that it needed to pass a gift tax to make the estate tax effective.
+Now, even if a person makes gifts on his or her deathbed the tax will be payable on the transfer to children.

 How Does Gift Tax Work?